Brocksopp/selfhost_RPAutomatedConfig/README.md

 ## Steps

 1. Create a new boot SD card for a target RaspberryPi
-1. Copy the files from the repo (and customise the wpa_supplicant.conf file)
+1. Copy the files from the repo (and customise the wpa_supplicant.conf file) to the boot folder on the SD card
 1. Insert SD card in Pi and power on
 1. Locate pi on local netork.
 1. SSH `ssh pi@raspberrypi`